jaakkopasanen/AutoEq/README.md

   --treble_f_lower TREBLE_F_LOWER
                         Lower bound for transition region between normal and treble frequencies.
 Treble frequencies can have
-                        different smoothing, max gain and gain K. Defaults to 6000.0.
+                        different max gain and gain K. Defaults to 6000.0.
   --treble_f_upper TREBLE_F_UPPER
                         Upper bound for transition region between normal and treble frequencies.
 Treble frequencies can have
-                        different smoothing, max gain and gain K. Defaults to 8000.0.
+                        different max gain and gain K. Defaults to 8000.0.
   --treble_max_gain TREBLE_MAX_GAIN
                         Maximum positive gain for equalization in treble region.
 Defaults to 0.0.